EggTronic/web-audio-visualization-tool/README.md

 - 🛡 Modularity - use imagination to create your own audio visualization or audio player.
 - 📦 Lightweight - only few lines of code.
 - 🎨 Ready to go - there are some ready to use hooks implemented for you.

+## ✨ Experimental Features
+- 🌈 BPM detection - use web-audio-beat-detector to detect BPM of the audio Unstable, since it requires an AudioBuffer as input which is not provided by the audio element.
+Currently, I remain the original audio element since it is easy to handle the audio control.
+I uses another AJAX http request to get the buffer from the same audio source to get the BPM.
+      I wish one day, the we can get the AudioBuffer from audio element, before that, I would like to move BPM as a util function.

 ---
 ## 🖥 Environment Support